DUI Impact On Car Insurance In Pennsylvania

 The dangers and severities of driving drunk or impaired have become ubiquitous.
 Nonetheless, individuals continue to drive impaired, and if you are lucky to survive the ordeal of one conviction by authorities, you will need insurance again to drive.
 In the event that you have been convicted of a DUI, the legal and financial headaches are both severe and lengthy.
 Not only are you facing severe penalties criminally, but in the eyes of insurance companies you pose as a great risk that requires greater premiums.
 If you have any questions or concerns regarding your legal obligations in Pennsylvania post-DUI, please call our office today.

-A DUI on your record will certainly have a negative impact upon your ability to secure motor vehicle insurance.
+A DUI on your record will without doubt have a negative impact on your ability to secure Motor Vehicle Insurance.
 For one, you are considered a greater liability than the average policy holder and as such the insurance companies will charge you more for coverage as they expect you are likely to cost them more money to insure.
 Additionally, in some states you are required to secure more substantial liability coverage in order to have your license reinstated post-DUI.
 Both of these conditions will cause your insurance rates to increase substantially.

-If you have any questions or concerns regarding your legal obligations in Pennsylvania post-DUI, call the Law Offices of Greg Prosmushkin, P.C. to speak with one of our associates.
+If you have any questions or concerns regarding your legal obligations in Pennsylvania post-DUI, call The Law Offices of Greg Prosmushkin, P.C. to speak with one of our DUI associates.

 - Bodily injury liability / each individual: $100,000